CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/13. hyprland/instructions.md

 nwg-look
 ```
 and customize the look and feel of GTK apps.
 Alternatively re-log back into KDE and change GTK looks there.

+If you want to change the cursor theme, you have to do so in both the hyprland `input.conf` config, as well as in `~/.local/share/icons/default/index.theme` (for XWayland apps).
 # From here on feel free to customize things yourself.
 ### https://wiki.hypr.land/
 ### https://docs.noctalia.dev/docs/